 Builders are usually talking about the floor space (square feet) because they are in charge of a budget for the entire project.
-Example: on Zillow you will see this house is $119 per square foot.
+For example: on Zillow, you will see this house is $119 per square foot.
 This floor space square feet number comes in handy when dealing with multiple floor plans such as a home builder.
 It works well to simplify exterior painting prices within their industry.
 It would not make sense for the painting company to measure every square inch of every blueprint of every model/floor plan/elevation/option etc. Also, commercial painters will get multiple houses back to back making production much easier and less expensive.

 On the flip side, residential repaint specialists don’t have the luxury of painting multiple homes in a row.
 They also don’t get to paint brand new houses.
 Repaints are a lot more involved.
-There is more preparation such as pressure washing, patching stucco cracks, sealing chalking paint, and painting around screen enclosure.
+There is more preparation such as trenching, pressure washing, patching stucco cracks, sealing chalking paint, and painting around screen enclosure.

 The need for possessing skills such as communicative, efficiency, cleanliness, and accuracy due to dealing direct to consumer.
 They must have cash in the bank or good credit or both.
 This type of painting is more time consuming than its counterpart (the commercial painter).